One of the most important tasks of online marketing is how to get traffic to your website.

 If you are a newbie, you probably think that blogs make a lot of money from banners and other forms of ads?

-Truth be told, 90 % of blogs will never have enough traffic to make this a worthwhile strategy.
+Truth be told, 90 % of blogs will never get enough traffic to make this a worthwhile strategy.

 You have to know where you want to be.

-No matter what you decide, do not start blogging without a plan as how to make it profitable.
+No matter what you decide, don’t start blogging without a plan as how to make it profitable.

 By doing a proper research ahead, you can analyze the industry.
 This will have quite an impact on your SEO effort as it will show you how hard (or easy) it is to penetrate the market.
 In terms of SEO, there is one general rule.
 It is harder to rank for more profitable industries.